opengeospatial/e-learning/source/wfs/text/basic-main.rst

 GetFeature
    Returns a selection of feature instances from a data store published through the WFS.

+The following optional operations may also be offered by a WFS server:

+GetPropertyValue
+   Retrieves the value of a feature property or part of the value of a complex feature property for a set of feature instances
+GetFeatureWithLock
+   Serves a similar function to a GetFeature request but with the additional ability to lock a feature, presumably for subsequent updating or changes.
+LockFeature
+   Locks a set of feature instances such that no other operations may modify the data while the lock is in place.
+Transaction
+   Allows the feature instances and their properties to be inserted, updated or deleted.
+CreateStoredQuery
+   Creates and stores a query that can be rapidly and easily triggered by a client at a later point in time.
+DropStoredQuery
+   Deletes a previously stored query from the server.

 Example
 -------

-This `OGC WFS Demo server <http://cite.deegree.org/deegree-webservices-3.4-RC3/services/wfs200?service=WFS&request=GetCapabilities>`_ publishes some sample data on sites protected for archeological, environmental or other conservation purposes.
+This `WFS Demo server <http://cite.deegree.org/deegree-webservices-3.4-RC3/services/wfs200?service=WFS&request=GetCapabilities>`_ publishes some sample data on sites protected for archeological, environmental or other conservation purposes.

 An example ``GetFeature`` request that can be used to retrieve data from the service is shown below.